ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 In C# this is implicit.

-If the errors that may occur in a method all have the same type, or when `From` is implemented on the return type for the corresponding errors, error propagation with `try!` is as simple as with exceptions.
+If the errors that may occur in a method all have the same type, or when `From` is implemented for the error type, error propagation with `try!` is as simple as with exceptions.
 For example, concatenating two files is as simple as this: